One of the worst things you can do in life is to give up on your dreams.

-The easiest thing to do in the world is to quit.
+The easiest thing to do in the world is to quit on your dreams.

 Most people quit the instant anything in their life gets hard.
 These same people then wonder why the life they are living is so depressing and unfulfilling.

-Trainees can easily quit working out if they are not making the progress they think they should be making even though their work out habits are horrendous.
+Many lifters and trainees will easily quit working out if they are not making the progress they think they should be making.

 Quitters are on a treadmill going nowhere fast.
 They just continually quit and never get closer to reaching their goals.